arjunthakur08/django-tricks/README.md

-## Force redirecting URLs.
+# Force redirecting URLs.

-If you know already how to automatically redirect HTTP to HTTPS then it is a lot easier for you.
-If not, then check it out [here](#automatically-redirecting-from-http-to-https) and then come back.
+If you know already how to **_automatically redirect HTTP to HTTPS_** then it is a lot easier for you.
+If not, then check it out **[here](#automatically-redirecting-from-http-to-https)** and then come back.

-  * ### Force redirecting your site and all its links from "www.example.com" > "example.com
+  * ### Force redirecting your site and all its links from www.example.com :arrow_right: example.com
 Just put on the following code after ```RewriteEngine on``` and you are all done:

 ```console
 RewriteCond %{HTTP_HOST} ^www\.example.com\.com$
 RewriteRule ^/?$ "https\:\/\/example\.com\/" [R=301,L]
 ```
-#### Note: Don't Forget to replace the "example" and "com" with your website's name and clear your cache (sometimes clearing the cache is required)
+#### Note :memo: : Don't Forget to replace the "example" and "com" with your website's name and clear your cache (sometimes clearing the cache is required)

-  * ### Force redirecting your site and all its links from "example.com" > "www.example.com
+  * ### Force redirecting your site and all its links from example.com :arrow_right: www.example.com
 Put on the following code after ```RewriteEngine on```:

 ```console
 RewriteCond %{HTTP_HOST} !^www.example.com$ [NC]
 RewriteRule ^(.*)$ http://www.example.com/$1 [L,R=301]
 ```
-#### Note: Don't Forget to replace the "example" and "com" with your website's name and clear your cache (sometimes clearing the cache is required)
+#### Note :memo: : Don't Forget to replace the "example" and "com" with your website's name and clear your cache (sometimes clearing the cache is required)